The demographics of core-collapse supernovae. The role of binary evolution and CSM interaction: Comparison to observations

 The works from \cite{Eldridge13_deathmassivestarII_Ibc}, \cite{Graur2017_LOSS} and \citep{Pessi25_ASASSN_volumelimitedrates} indicate the relative number of \Type IIn to be in the order of $2-4\%$ of all core-collapse supernovae, which is compatible with our estimates.
 The more recent work from \citealt{Ma25_SNpops40Mpc} instead reports a number of \Type IIn supernovae closer to $5.6\%$ of all core-collapse supernovae, about a factor two higher than our predictions.

 A large-scale attempt to fit numerous \Type IIn supernova light-curves was made in \cite{RansomeVillar25_diversityIIn} by analyzing 147 transients using the code \texttt{MOSFIT} \citep{Chatzopoulos12_CSM_SLSN, Mosfit_2018}.
 Their analysis revealed that most of the observed \Type IIn supernovae have $\Mcsm=1.26^{+6.68}_{-0.92}\Msun$ and $\Mej=20.1^{+19.0}_{-14.9}\Msun$.
 These values are in tension with those derived within the framework of our models (see Fig.\,\ref{fig:hist_IIi}), although there are events that singularly overlap with our models.
-Such massive events may be the result of a non-volume-limited sampling, which may be biased towards more luminous and extreme events.
+Such massive events may be the result of a non-volume-limited sampling, which may be biased towards more luminous and extreme events {likely coming from more uncommon evolutionary channels like pulsational pair-instability \citep[PPI,][]{Woosley2017_PPISN}, or LBV-like eruptions \citep[e.g., for the progenitor of \object{SN2010jl},][]{Niu24_2010jl_LBV} which we do not consider in our models}.

-We caution that the assumption of spherical geometry for modelling CSM-interaction in \texttt{MOSFIT} may affect the inferred fitting parameters for interacting supernovae where the CSM is asymmetrically distributed.
-Several observations of \Type IIn supernovae such as SN 2012ab \citep{Bilinski18_2012ab_IIn_asphericCSM}, SN 2013L \citep{Andrews17_2013L_IIn_asymmCSM} and SN 2020ywx \citep{BaerWay25_2020ywx_IIn_asymmCSM} highlight an asymmetric CSM at the time of explosion.
-This has also been observed for the \Type II SN 2023ixf \citep{Vasylyev25_2023ixf_polarization}.
-Surveys of \Type IIn supernovae via spectropolarimetry \citep{Bilinski24_IIn_spectropol_asymmetricCSM} and UV and Optical studies of their lightcurves \citep{Soumagnac20_UV_IIn_asphericCSM} suggest that strong asymmetry in the CSM is found for $\sim35-66\%$ of all \Type IIn supernovae.
+We caution that the assumption of spherical geometry for modeling CSM-interaction in \texttt{MOSFIT} may affect the inferred fitting parameters for interacting supernovae where the CSM is asymmetrically distributed.
+Several observations of \Type IIn supernovae such as \object{SN2012ab} \citep{Bilinski18_2012ab_IIn_asphericCSM}, \object{SN2013L} \citep{Andrews17_2013L_IIn_asymmCSM} and \object{SN2020ywx} \citep{BaerWay25_2020ywx_IIn_asymmCSM} highlight an asymmetric CSM at the time of explosion.
+This has also been observed for the \Type II \object{SN2023ixf} \citep{Vasylyev25_2023ixf_polarization}.
+Surveys of \Type IIn supernovae via spectropolarimetry \citep{Bilinski24_IIn_spectropol_asymmetricCSM} and UV and Optical studies of their light curves \citep{Soumagnac20_UV_IIn_asphericCSM} suggest that strong asymmetry in the CSM is found for $\sim35-66\%$ of all \Type IIn supernovae.
 This hints that perhaps all \Type IIn supernovae may have asymmetric CSM when considering the random viewing angle distribution of the observer with respect to the CSM \citep{Bilinski24_IIn_spectropol_asymmetricCSM}.
-Other events, such as SN 2014C, can be explained in the context of interaction with a toroidal CSM \citep{Orlando24_2014C_CSM_Torus}, which could be formed following the ejection of a common-envelope.
+Other events, such as \object{SN2014C}, can be explained in the context of interaction with a toroidal CSM \citep{Bietenholz21_asymmetry_2014C} {which can be produced in a thousand year long enhanced mass-loss through a binary companion \citep{Milisavljevic15_SN2014C, Orlando24_2014C_CSM_Torus} without necessarily being driven by common-envelope evolution, as stable mass transfer can still provide a bound, massive, and aspherical CSM.}